some-coder/dutch-kbqa/documentation/create-dutch-dataset.md

 # Create the derived Dutch dataset from LC-QuAD 2.0

-The creation of the dataset consists of five steps:
+The creation of the dataset consists of two steps:

 1. Translate the original LC-QuAD 2.0 dataset into Dutch.
-2. Replace various symbols.
+2. Post-process the dataset.

+Perform the two steps in order as explained below.

 ## Step 1: Translate LC-QuAD 2.0 into Dutch